-ANNEX 1 TO RESOLUTION 49 (Rev.WRC-07)
+ANNEX 1 TO RESOLUTION 49 (Rev.WRC-12)

 1 Any satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service with frequency assignments that are subject to coordination under Nos.
-9.7, 9.11, 9.12, 9.12A and 9.13 and Resolution 33 (Rev.WRC-03shall be subject to these procedures.
+9.7, 9.11, 9.12, 9.12A and 9.13 and Resolution 33 (Rev.WRC-03), with the exception of broadcasting-satellite service submissions in the band 21.4-22.0 GHz, shall be subject to these procedures.

 Reason: Due diligence requirements for BSS satellite networks in the 21.4-22 GHz band will be provided under the proposed new resolution (i.e. Resolution [EUR/A113/BSS 21GHZ] (WRC-12).
 Consequently, Resolution 49 (Rev.WRC-12) will no longer be applicable for BSS satellite networks in this band.